 Disc mulchers are one of the heaviest skid steer attachments you can purchase.
-The disc alone weighs over 900 lbs.
-They need to be well built with heavy motors and thick steel to handle the abuse this type of forestry work entails.
-It needs to effectively handle the weight of the attachment plus, handle the weight of the trees it’s pushing and clearing.
+In fact, the disc alone weighs over 900 lbs, as these attachments need to be well built with heavy motors and thick steel to handle the abuse that forestry mulching entails.
+That means your skid steer needs to effectively handle the weight of the attachment plus the weight of the trees it’s pushing and clearing.

-Every time you connect couplers there’s an opportunity to add contaminants to the hydraulic system.
+Every time you connect couplers, there’s a potential chance to add contaminants to the hydraulic system.
+Some operators learn the hard way that contamination of hydraulic oil can cause motor failure.
 When connecting hydraulic hoses to the machine, use a clean rag or towel to thoroughly clean all couplers (both machine and attachment) before making connections.
-Contamination of hydraulic oil may cause motor failure.

-The entire skid steer and mulcher should be cleaned periodically.
-Debris build up near the engine may cause the machine to overheat and catch fire.
-All windows should be kept clean to provide optimal operator visibility.
+The entire skid steer and forestry mulcher should be cleaned periodically, as debris build-up near the engine can cause the machine to overheat and catch fire.
+And all windows should be kept clean to provide optimal operator visibility.

 When replacing teeth, the disc bolt holes must be cleaned to allow bolts to torque properly.
-If there's debris in the bolt holes, the bolts may not torque correctly, allowing teeth to become loose and fly off the disc.
+If there's debris in the bolt holes, the bolts may not torque correctly, inviting teeth to loosen and fly off the disc.

-If excessive vibration becomes present, there could be loose hardware, missing/damaged teeth or debris stuck on the mulching disc.
+If you discover excessive vibration at any point, there could be loose hardware, missing/damaged teeth, or debris stuck on the mulching disc.
 Debris stuck on the mulching disc may be removed by processing another tree.
-If vibration persists, stop and inspect the mulcher for a possible cause.
-Before exiting the machine, lower the mulcher attachment to the ground, turn off the machine’s engine and remove the key.
+If the vibration persists, stop and inspect the mulcher for a possible cause.
+Before exiting the machine, lower the mulcher attachment to the ground, turn off the machine’s engine, and remove the key.

 To minimize the risk of overheating, continuous rotation of the disc is recommended.
-If the disc stalls completely, disengage hydraulics and remove disc from material before restarting.
+If the disc stalls completely, disengage hydraulics and remove the disc from the material before restarting.

 Be sure to engage hydraulics at an idle.
-When the disc is rotating smoothly, bring the loader to engine operating rpm.
-Don’t engage disc into material until the disc is running smoothly at engine operating rpm.
+When the disc is rotating smoothly, bring the loader to the engine operating rpm.
+Remember, don’t engage the disc into the material until the disc is running smoothly at engine operating rpm.

-Disc mulchers will throw most of the material from the front and throw it further than brush cutter or drum mulcher.
-Keep this in mind if you’re planning on mulching in urban areas.
-It will be dangerous for bystanders within 300’ of operation.
+Disc mulchers will throw most of the material from the front — and in terms of force, these attachments can throw debris farther than brush cutters or drum mulchers.
+Keep this in mind if you’re planning on mulching in urban areas, as it will be dangerous for bystanders within 300’ of operation.

-Walk around the land before mulching and always be looking around and in front of the skid steer when mulching.
-Also, look for rocks, fence wire or other potential damaging items.
+To keep you and others safe, walk around the land before mulching, and always be looking around and in front of the skid steer while operating.
+During your walk, look for rocks, fence wire, or other potentially damaging items.